IdaJea/IOT_vuln_1/tew632/ntp_sync.md

 ## Reproduction Steps

-1. Log in to the DrayTek Vigor router.
+1. Log in to the router.

 ```python
 import requests